Alain Marion: Biography

 He taught every summer at the Académie internationale d'été de Nice, becoming director in 1986.
-His stature was able to attract some of the world's best musicians to the organisation as teachers, including Jean-Pierre Rampal, Jessye Norman and Henryk Szeryng.
+During his tenure as director, musicians including Jean-Pierre Rampal, Jessye Norman and Henryk Szeryng taught at the organisation.

-Marion played a gold flute, made by the Sankyo Flute Company of Japan, and encompassed a wide variety of different musical styles.
-However he expressed a special admiration for the great baroque flutist-composers, as well as for the Czech composer Bohuslav Martinů.
+Marion played a gold flute, made by the Sankyo Flute Company of Japan, and performed repertoire from multiple musical styles.
+He expressed particular admiration for Baroque flutist-composers, as well as for the Czech composer Bohuslav Martinů.

 Marion died of a heart attack while on tour in Seoul, South Korea, aged 59.